AnaniasDanda/osticket_helpdesk_lab/README.md

 ## Overview

-This lab simulates a real-world IT helpdesk environment by deploying and configuring **osTicket** — an open-source ticketing system — on a self-hosted Ubuntu Server virtual machine running inside **UTM on macOS**.
-The goal was to demonstrate practical skills in Linux server administration, LAMP stack deployment, helpdesk configuration, and end-to-end IT service management (ITSM) workflows including ticket submission, assignment, resolution, and formal incident documentation.
+This lab simulates a real world IT helpdesk environment by deploying and configuring **osTicket**,an open source ticketing system on a self hosted Ubuntu Server virtual machine running inside **UTM on macOS**.
+The goal was to demonstrate practical skills in Linux server administration, LAMP stack deployment, helpdesk configuration, and end to end IT service management (ITSM) workflows including ticket submission, assignment, resolution, and formal incident documentation.

 ---